Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 7. Join a more affordable bridge experience

 The second best thing, especially if you have a knack for engineering and architecture, and you’re not scared of heights, is the Pilar 7 Bridge Experience.
 It tells you all about the history of the 25 April Bridge, takes you up to the bridge’s road level for spectacular views, and thanks to VR (virtual reality) goggles, you can even join a maintenance crew on their inspection tour around the bridge.
-At less than 10 euros, this bridge experience is significantly more affordable than the one in Sydney.
+At less than 10 EUR, this bridge experience is significantly more affordable than the one in Sydney.

 Paul on 25 April Bridge